brianwangora/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: In the create function a spelling error was corrected.
+Changing Toys to Toy.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: By adding "render json: toy" after toy has been updated so that the response is in json form.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: By adding destroy to routes.rb which creates a DELETE request thus deleting a toy from the database.